PeterBengtson/Ooloi-docs/guides/OOLOI_SERVER_ARCHITECTURAL_GUIDE.md

 ## Overview

-The Ooloi backend server represents a specialized approach to collaborative editing servers, combining the strengths of functional programming, distributed systems, and domain-specific design.
-Built specifically for collaborative music notation editing, it demonstrates how Clojure's Software Transactional Memory (STM) can integrate with unified protocol buffers and real-time event streaming to create a server architecture optimized for complex musical data manipulation and multi-user collaboration.
+The Ooloi backend server represents a specialized approach to concurrent distributed systems, combining the strengths of functional programming, asynchronous processing, and domain-specific design.
+Built for complex music notation operations, it demonstrates how Clojure's Software Transactional Memory (STM) can integrate with unified protocol buffers and real-time event streaming to create a server architecture optimized for concurrent access patterns—whether from collaborative users, background processing threads, file conversion plugins, or automated analysis tools.

 ## Core Architecture